Northwest Horticultural Council

 D. Pest and plant disease restrictions:

-Apples must be treated with a 55-day cold treatment and methyl bromide fumigation and inspected by Japanese officials prior to shipment.
+Apples must be treated with a 55-day cold treatment and methyl bromide fumigation.

 Pears: Imports of U.S. pears into Japan are prohibited for plant quarantine reasons such as fire blight.